-If on the other hand the load on the engine becomes such that less fuel is required to maintain engine speed, the load regulator pilot valve will cause the load regulator to increase engine load the necessary amount by increasing the battery field strength.
+If the engine requires less fuel than the predetermined setting, the load regulator increases the load on the engine by increasing the battery field excitation of the main generator.
 In this manner, battery voltage, temperature changes in the generator windings, or locomotive speeds do not cause overloading or underloading of the engine and a constant power output is maintained for each throttle setting.

-An overriding solenoid, ORS, located in the governor can override the normal action of the load regulator pilot valve.
-When the ORS is energized it forces the load regulator pilot valve to cause engine oil under pressure to move the load regulator toward the minimum field position, unloading the engine.
+Located in the governor is an overriding solenoid, ORS, which can override the normal action of the load regulator pilot valve.
+When the ORS is energized it forces the load regulator pilot valve to cause engine oil pressure to move the load regulator toward the minimum field position, unloading the engine.
 The ORS is energized during transition and wheel slip action.